ls1intum/prompt2/docs/user/assessment.md

 - **Clear Descriptions**: Write specific, measurable descriptions for each score level
 - **Balanced Weights**: Distribute weights logically across categories and competencies
 - **Consistent Granularity**: Keep similar levels of detail across all competencies

-### Evaluation Strategy

-- **Multiple Methods**: Use a combination of self, peer, and tutor evaluations for comprehensive assessment
-- **Clear Instructions**: Provide students with clear guidelines on how to use the scoring system
-- **Regular Calibration**: Review and adjust score level descriptions based on usage patterns

 ### Competency Mapping